jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 [^i-am-not-an-expert]: I'm not really an expert on this at all, I just put it in my own mistaken words.
 Feel free to correct me.

-Consider the first point, "we should design based on use, not implementation", how often have you extended a piece of fucntionality where you had to work around the existing implementation?
+Consider the first point, "We should design based on use, not implementation", how often have you extended a piece of functionality where you had to work around the existing implementation?
 I've done this a lot.
-And I think it's part of the engineers job to decide how "valuable" this chunck of code is, and if it's valuable, they should consider redesigning it to be better.
+And I think it's part of the engineers job to decide how "valuable" this chunck of code is.
+If it's valuable,
+they should consider redesigning it to be better.
 To iterate on the design ignoring the existing implementation and do partial if not complete rewrites if necessary.
+Usually this goes in hand well with writing additional tests or properties.

 Abstractions shouldn't leak is quite interesting, consider for example IP. how often have you had to know about the [datagrams](https://www.techopedia.com/definition/6766/datagram) that make up a packet?
 Or had to deal with [MAC](https://en.wikipedia.org/wiki/MAC_address) addresses?
-I bet never[^if-you-had].
+I bet never.
 That's because it's a good abstraction that doesn't leak most of the time.
 However, if you had to deal with any off low level IP things, I apologize, that's some nasty ops.
 When I talk about goodness and badness of these abstractions, I mean the probability of having to deal with the low level machinery.
-Consider for example HTTP,
-how often did you have to think about the cache behavior of a get request?
+I think a case of bad abstraction is HTTP, how often did you have to think about the cache behavior of a get request?
 Or you probably also know why the User-Agent header is set to Mozilla [for every browser](https://stackoverflow.com/questions/1114254/why-do-all-browsers-user-agents-start-with-mozilla) right?
-It's because HTTP is a disaster of an abstraction which leaks.
-HTTP is ill defined and completely implementation based.
-Therefore everyone who uses it, is forced to know about it's building blocks and setup conventions to deal with it's lack of structure.
+It's because HTTP leaks and doesn't serve well to simplify reality.

+The final point is "Look for something which is elegant.".
+Which should serve as a compass upon iteration.
+You've completed a design,
+you maybe even proved some properties or wrote some tests already, now the final step is to ask yourself, "is this elegant?".
+Keep in mind the dictionary definition of elegance:

+1. Graceful and stylish in appearance or manner.
+2. (of a scientific theory or solution to a problem) pleasingly ingenious and simple.

+Rarely the anwser would be a truthfull yes, but you can get closer to it by deleting, factoring out components and simplifying.
-I guess implied in all of this is that it may take several iterations to get to the right design.
+It may take several
+iterations to get to the right design.
 You may end up with a horror of a proof for example.
 Which may indicate you're doing something wrong.
-I think this is something we didn't drive home enough in the zurich hack presentation, yes that proof looked impressive, but no this isn't something you want.
+I think this is something we didn't drive home enough in the zurich hack presentation, yes that proof looked impressive, but no, this isn't something you want.

+If you're not doing this already, please take note of this idea of looking for elegance.
+Just taking an additional 10 minutes to think about your design, after implementing it, will drastically improve your software.

 ## Proves and programs

+So on zurich hack I meditated on the role of proves in software and how dependent types play into this.
 This is about program correctness:
 Is the design I dreamed up correct?
 How do you know this?
 We used a technique called a [homomorphism](https://en.wikipedia.org/wiki/Homomorphism) to prove correctness.
 Which is to say,